-Today was the second day of my son’s winter break from school, and with must two shopping days left until Christmas, our scheduled activities for the day began with late morning trumpet lesson.
+Today was the second day of my son’s winter break from school, and with just two shopping days left until Christmas, our scheduled activities for the day began with a late morning trumpet lesson.

 After looking over the projects that had accumulated on my kitchen counter over the week, I decided that my most portable project at the moment is Maggy Ramsay’s “Textured Squares Afghan.”

 Because of the size of the motif (what I term the “small textured square”) that forms the backbone of this design, and because the project is worked in one color, it is eminently portable, so while my son got his trumpet and trumpet music packed up and ready for the day’s lesson, I grabbed my set of Etimo crochet hooks, a skein of Red Heart Super Saver aran, and headed out the door.

 One hour later I left the trumpet teacher’s house having completed the four squares seen here:

 From the trumpet teacher’s house we ventured out to our other errands, and eventually stopped by my mom’s long enough to say “boo” before heading out to the next thing.

 When we got home we had been gone almost five hours, and I knew that if I were going to get any photos, I needed to get busy, because while the today was longer than yesterday, it wasn’t that much longer.